jwr/kinetis_i2c/README.md

 1. Enable clock gating to the I2C module.
 2. Enable clock gating to the PORT module that has the pins used for I2C.
-3. Configure the PORT PCR registers so that I2C function is selected and the pins are set to open drain.
+3. Configure the PORT PCR registers so that I2C function is selected and the pins are set to open drain (necessary on some devices).
-4. Set all I2C interrupt handlers in the interrupt vector table to the `i2c_isr()` function (if you use CodeWarrior, this is done in `Project_Settings/Startup_Code/kinetis_sysinit.c`.
-5. Enable the appropriate IRQs.

 Data transmission (both transmit and receive) is handled by `i2c_send_sequence()`.
 It sends a command/data sequence that can include restarts, writes and reads.
 Every transmission begins with a START, and ends with a STOP so you do not have to specify that.

 `i2c_send_sequence()` takes six parameters: